 The 80D is a recent model that features in the current product line-up of Canon.
 In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D vs 80D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D and the Canon 80D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D:

 - Faster shutter: Has higher mechanical shutter speed (1/16000s vs 1/8000s) to freeze action.

 - Faster burst: Shoots at higher frequency (8 vs 7 flaps/sec) to capture the decisive moment.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.